Baby Congestion: Decoding Baby's Snot!

 Go to the emergency room if your baby:

 It’s always better to be safe when it comes to your baby’s health.
-If your baby is experiencing any symptoms that worry or concern you, always feel free to call your pediatrician.
+If your baby is experiencing any symptoms that worry or concern you, always talk to your pediatrician.
+You can call or schedule an appointment through our patient app, MyUniytPoint.